FAIR PROCESSING NOTICE

 We take relevant organisational and technical measures to make sure that the information we hold is secure – such as holding information in secure locations, restricting access to information to authorised personnel, secure email systems and ensuring that mobile equipment such as laptops are encrypted.

 Each NHS organisation has a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
 The Caldicott Guardian for the CSU is Dr James Gossow.
 We also have a Senior Information Risk Owner (SIRO) who has allocated lead responsibility to ensure organisational information risk is properly identified, managed and that appropriate assurance mechanisms exist.
-The SIRO for the CSU is Barbara Sword, Company Secretary.
+The SIRO for the CSU is Ian Davison, Business Information Services Director.

 RETENTION OF INFORMATION